Immune Globulin (i-MUNE GLOB-ue-lin)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of kidney problems, diabetes, hyponatremia (low sodium in the blood), paraproteinemia (paraproteins in the blood), hyperproteinemia (high protein in the blood), a recent serious infection, or recent dehydration (not enough fluid in your body).
-Tell your doctor if you are allergic to latex or anything else, or if you have problems with your immune system.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, diabetes, hyponatremia (low sodium in the blood), or a recent serious infection.
+Tell your doctor if you have an allergy, including to latex, or if you have other problems with your immune system.

-- This medicine may cause fever, chills, nausea, and vomiting, especially if you will be receiving it for the first time or if you have not received it for more than 8 weeks.
+- This medicine may cause fever, chills, nausea, and vomiting, especially when you receive it for the first time or if you have not received it for more than 8 weeks.
 Check with your doctor or nurse right away if you have any of these symptoms.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.